dojo/docs/quickstart/data/usingdatastores/pagination.rst

                  list.removeChild(list.firstChild);
                }
              }
-             //Save off the total size.
+             // Save off the total size.
 We need it to determine when to ignore the buttons. totalItems = size;
            }

-           //Callback for processing a returned list of items. function gotItems(items, request) {
+           // Callback for processing a returned list of items. function gotItems(items, request) {
-             //Save off the current page info being displayed. currentStart = request.start;
+             // Save off the current page info being displayed. currentStart = request.start;
              currentCount = request.count;
              var list = dojo.byId("list");